-It all comes down to how your dog handles a specific nutrient found in milk.
-A nutrient known as lactose.
+It all comes down to how your dog handles a specific nutrient found in milk…

-Not just one single sugar, but two sugar molecules chemically linked together.
+Not just one single sugar… but two sugar molecules chemically linked together.

-In order for a dog to digest milk, the lactose must first be broken apart into its two more basic, easy-to-absorb sugars.
+In order for a dog to digest milk, the lactose must first be broken apart into its two basic, easy-to-absorb sugars.

-Like Humans… Dogs Can Also Suffer
+Like Humans… Dogs Can Suffer

 from Lactose Intolerance

 Without lactase, a dog simply cannot digest dairy products.
 And acute intestinal symptoms nearly always arise.
-This inability to digest milk is infamously known as lactose intolerance.

-The same lactose intolerance so many humans suffer from every day.
+Now, this inability to digest milk is infamously known as lactose intolerance.
+And it’s the same lactose intolerance so many humans suffer from every day.

-Knowing a Food’s Lactose Content
+Knowing a Food’s Lactose

-Can Help Your Dog
+Content Can Help

+However, milk shouldn’t be considered toxic for a dog.
 Yet for dogs that are lactose intolerant (as so many actually are), dairy products can present a real problem.

-For those pets, there’s still hope.
+Yet for those pets, there’s still hope.

 That’s because a dog’s reaction to lactose can be directly related to the “dose”.
 The higher the lactose content, the greater the likely response.

 Thankfully, not all dairy products contain the same amount of lactose.
-Many kinds of cheese and yogurt contain considerably less than milk.
+Many kinds of cheese and yogurt contain considerably less lactose than milk.